aivantg/airtable-schema-generator/README.md

 # airtable-schema-generators

-Simple script to download an Airtable schema, and generate schema file, constants, and request helpers!
+A simple script to download an Airtable schema, and generate schema file, constants, and request helpers!
+Details on the design decisions behind the architecture can be found [here](https://www.notion.so/calblueprint/PP-Power-Airtable-Client-Side-6a1b6734af294ef88609a6d6d256ca3d).

 ## Setup